Mirantis/mke-docs/content/docs/getting-started/install-MKE-CLI.md

 ## Install using homebrew

-1. Add the mirantis tap to your local taps:
+1. Add the `mirantis` repository to your local taps:

    ```shell
    brew tap mirantis/tap